Orthopedic Tips For Athletes With Knock Knees

 An orthopedic specialist is needed in order to correctly diagnose the condition of knock knees.
 He or she may direct you to a physical therapist for an exercise regimen that will help strengthen muscles in order to decrease the amount of deformity.

-Avoiding high impact sports is also a remedy – which is undesirable for many athletes.
+Avoiding high-impact sports is also a remedy – which is undesirable for many athletes.

 Surgery for Knock Knees